-The AFDRS uses the latest technology and research to provide a more accurate
+The AFDRS uses the latest technology and research to provide an accurate

 and detailed prediction of fire behaviour and the potential threat to the

 community.
-It produces more accurate predictions of risk based on the various vegetation types in
+It produces accurate predictions of risk based on the various vegetation types in

-Adopted across the country there will be nationally consistent colours and terminology, meaning wherever you are you’ll be able to understand the level of threat and what you need to do to stay safe.
+Adopted across the country, there are nationally consistent colours and terminology, meaning wherever you are you’ll be able to understand the level of threat and what you need to do to stay safe.